 If these things were to occur, even if years down the track, Dr Wong guarantees to remedy the problem without any out of pocket surgical expense.

-The mini gastric bypass is a powerful and effective variant of the classic Roux-en-Y Gastric Bypass except the gastric pouch is more like a sleeve size.
-Combined with a fixed ring, weight-loss and comorbidity resolution is excellent.
+The mini gastric bypass is a powerful and effective variant of the classic Roux-en-Y Gastric Bypass except the gastric pouch is more like a sleeve and slightly more intestine is bypassed resulting in a stronger metabolic procedure.

 The gold-standard procedure with good track record and efficacy.
 Even more effective with a fixed ring.
 The best choice where acid reflux is a major problem.